 Easy to use

 Can clearly see whether it’s working or not

-For just $2 per sheet, you can go the old-fashioned route and hang a dual-sided sticky trap to get rid of your mosquito problem.
+For well under $1 per sheet, you can go the old-fashioned route and hang a dual-sided sticky trap to get rid of your mosquito problem.
 These traps are designed for flying pests such as mosquitoes and gnats.
 They are much more affordable than standard plug-in mosquito traps, and they reduce the use of chemical insecticides.

 Easily portable, these 6-by-8-inch sticky yellow paper traps work for indoors and outdoors.
 They are waterproof, UV-resistant, and long-lasting, meaning they can be left outside in a garden or on a patio for an extended period and remain effective.
 The dual-sided feature allows them to cover more space, and cleanup is as easy as can be.
 Simply throw them away once they are covered, and replace.

 For the best results, hang these traps during the start of the warmer months before pests begin to multiply.
 Be careful, because this trap can stick to anything, including curtains and linen.

 Price at time of publish: $20

 Type: Sticky Trap | Dimensions: 8 x 6 x 0.4 in inches | Effective Period: Ongoing | Refillable: No | Use Around Pets: No, can get stuck to the glue

 Using a powerful 4200V grid and a UV light, this trap is efficient at mosquito trapping.
 It is also waterproof, which means you can use it indoors and outdoors, extending its practicality.
 You can choose to set it on a tabletop or hang it with the hardware it comes with.